indentapis/examples/webhooks/change/terraform-aws-okta-profile-webhook/readme.md

 This will take a few minutes to run the first time as Terraform sets up the resources in the AWS Account.

-## About Example
+### About Example

-This is a simple example showing how to use [Terraform](https://terraform.io) to deploy a function that can add or remove users from Okta Groups programatically.
+This is a simple example showing how to use [AWS Lambda](https://console.aws.amazon.com/lambda/home?=/functions) to deploy an Indent webhook for managing access to custom Okta Profile Attributes.